janbajana/script-helpers/README.md

 Be aware that calling the build script means clean and rebuild the project again.
 For faster development it is better to go directly to the generated build folder and call build `ninja` for example.

-To configure and rebuild all projects you can call:
+To configure and rebuild all projects call:

-- ./setup-build-all-magnum.sh /d/Work/Git /d/Work/Git/build Release Win64
+`./setup-build-all-magnum.sh /d/Work/Git /d/Work/Git/build Release Win64`

 The script will call, setup, build and install all projects in right order.